 We offer the Wintergarden™ collection of camellias.
 There is a camellia suitable for every garden.
-Antique and heirloom cultivars, and the best of the newest hybrids including a groundcover, and several cultivars with fragrant flowers.
+Antique and heirloom cultivars, and the best of the newest hybrids including groundcovers, dwarf shrubs, small trees, and several cultivars with fragrant flowers.

 Sizes from 3-gallon to 8 feet plus.